Harry Bowman: Trial and imprisonment

 On April 17, 2001, after a month-long trial, Bowman was convicted on eight counts – four counts of violating the RICO Act via thirteen acts of racketeering, including the murders of Raymond Chaffin and Don Fogg, the kidnappings of Irwin Nissen and Kevin Talley, the bombings of Warlocks and Hell's Henchmen clubhouses, the assault on the Fifth Chapter, and conspiracy to murder members of rival gangs; three counts of opium, cocaine, methamphetamine, marijuana and Valium distribution; and one count of possessing a .45 caliber semiautomatic pistol as a convicted felon.
 He was acquitted on an arson charge.
 Graham Brink of the Tampa Bay Times wrote that Bowman "took the news that he was about to spend the rest of his life behind bars with the casual cool that he has displayed throughout his monthlong trial."
 He became the 29th member of the Outlaws to be convicted in Florida since 1995.
 On July 27, 2001, Bowman was sentenced to two terms of life imprisonment, three terms of 28 years, two terms of ten years, and one term of three years, to run concurrently, by James S. Moody Jr., Judge of the U.S. District Court for the Middle District of Florida.
 Additionally, Moody ordered Bowman to pay $18,000 in restitution to Chaffin's widow.
 The judge waived a potential $2 million fine.
 Bowman declined the opportunity to say anything on his own behalf before he was sentenced, and simply smiled and shook his lawyer's hand at the end of his sentencing hearing.

 Imprisoned at the Federal Correctional Complex, Coleman in central Florida, Bowman appealed his convictions, contending that the district court erred by refusing to disclose the juror's names and by refusing to redact part the Outlaws' constitution to eliminate the whites-only membership policy.
 He also challenged the sufficiency of the evidence.
-When he was seeking assistance on appeal strategies, Bowman contacted George Christie and asked his permission to hire Christie's daughter as his attorney, to which Christie consented.
+When he was seeking assistance on appeal strategies, Bowman contacted George Christie and asked his permission to hire Christie's daughter, Moriya, as his attorney, to which Christie consented.
 On August 20, 2002, the U.S. Court of Appeals for the Eleventh Circuit upheld Bowman's convictions.